“What can you make with a Cricut Maker?” Let’s find out with these amazing 35 Cricut Maker projects!

 Make a cute frosted donut hot pad with help from AmberSimmons.com.

-Get ready for spring with a colorful mini Cricut Maker quilt from SwoodsonSays.com.
+Get ready for spring with a colorful mini Cricut Maker quilt with this great tutorial from SwoodsonSays.com.

 Make your own buffalo plaid personalized stockings.

-You can make a leather wallet with help from CraftingintheRain.com.
+You can make a leather wallet with help from CraftingintheRain.com to keep your important things in!

 Making a Neapolitan quilt is easier with a Cricut Maker from Chambrayblues.com.